 2. the bottom side.
 This is to maximize the planting area of you garden bed without blocking the soil.
-Also it is just sitting on top of the raised bed, not really holding any weight by itself.
+Also the bottom side of the garden cover is just sitting on top of the raised bed, not really holding any weight by itself.

-We started by building the back side first, reinforced it with braces on four corners, then to the front side.
-Note that you’ll want to skip reinforcement to leave space for doors.
-You can reference my video to see how exactly we were assembling the frame.
+We started by building the back side first, reinforced it with braces on four corners, then move to the front side.
+Note for the front side of the garden bed cover, that you’ll want to skip reinforcement to leave space for doors.
+You can reference my video to see how we were assembling the frame.

-It’s recommended to dry fit your frame on top of your garden bed to make sure it fits well.
+It’s recommended to dry fit your frame on top of your raised bed to make sure the cover fits well.